brendan-rius/jupyter-c-kernel/README.md

 Works only on Linux and OS X. Windows is not supported yet.
 If you want to use this project on Windows, please use Docker.

 * Make sure you have the following requirements installed:
   * gcc
   * jupyter
   * python 3
   * pip

-### Step-by-step:
+### Step-by-step

 ```bash
 git clone https://github.com/XaverKlemenschits/jupyter-c-kernel.git
 cd jupyter-c-kernel